 John needs us to measure and keep track of In-The-Moneyness (ITM) every quarter.
 Of course, he'll also have available to him all the normal financial reporting measures, such as Account Value (AV), Cash Surrender Value (CSV), policy count, reserves, etc. I've also agreed to provide John CTE values for various levels of solvency capital accumulation.
 These values will come from our pricing models, which we will update with emerging experience of policyholder behavior.
-John plans to hedge our risk exposure on an ad hoc basis, when he deems our risk exposure has gotten too large, for example, if the CTE measure calculated using the current stock market level is 10% or higher than the CTE calculated using the issue date stock market level, that will trigger John to put on a hedge.
-He has another test for ITM.
+John plans to hedge our risk exposure on an ad hoc basis, when he deems our risk exposure has gotten too large.
+I understand that John is going to make this assessment using the ITM and CTE measures.
 He believes by using such a flexible hedging system, that he can keep hedging costs down.